This product is freeze dried. All water molecules have been removed.

 Expression of CaSR in rat brainImmunohistochemical staining of rat hippocampal CA1 region using Anti-Calcium Sensing Receptor (extracellular) Antibody (#ACR-004).
 A. CaSR staining appears in the soma and appical dendrites of CA1 pyramidal neurons (arrows).
 B. Nuclear staining using DAPI as the counterstain.
 C. Merge image of A and B pannels

-Indirect flow cytometry analysis of live Jurkat (human acute T cell leukemia) cells:___ Unstained cells.
+Cell surface detection of CaSR in live Jurkat (human acute T cell leukemia) cells:___ Unstained cells.

 ___ Cells + Anti-Calcium Sensing Receptor (extracellular) Antibody (#ACR-004), (10 µg/5x105 cells).